poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

+---

+Most points have already been presented in the previous section.
+This one focuses

 ## Two (or more) named arguments with the same public name

 There are three cases for this situation: